 If you have to drive through San Jose, make sure to do it at dawn to avoid the horrendous traffic all day long, including weekends.
 Keep in mind several maps show highways passing through San Jose.
 This is not true.
 They end abruptly on the outskirts of town and you have to slug it out in a crazy stop-and-go traffic and many unmarked turns to get to the other side all day long.
 There are unsigned so-called by-pass routes around San Jose, but finding them can be a challenging game of trial-and-error, and they are only marginally better.

 If you have to drive on the Nicoya Peninsula, you can expect to find generally better roads with better signage.
 However, there are numerous unmarked eroded road sides, especially over stream culverts. do not drive at night.
 Watch out for the iguanas sprinting across the road.

 A GPS unit can be helpful when navigating roads, however, the maps in Costa Rica were created using a special map datum.
 This datum is not usually available on GPS units but the road base maps were created with it.
 Therefore if you use the default WGS84 datum with a base road map on the GPS unit, you will always show a position being about 0.5 miles to the north of the road base map.

 When picking up a rental car, make sure to check all the tires for wear, check the spare tire pressure, check the tire jack, and make sure to test the lock on the spare tire.
 It would be wise to quickly purchase a can of Fix-A-Flat.

-Overall, Arenal Volcano National Park is the 13th most popular walking & backpacking of all 20 hiking in Costa Rica.
+Overall, Arenal Volcano National Park is the 13th most popular hiking trail of all 20 hikes in Costa Rica.